telerik/ajax-docs/controls/map/how-to/show-hide-layers-on-zoom.md

 position: 1
 ---

-# Show and Hide Layers on Zoom Level
+# Show and Hide Layers According to Zoom Level

 In this example here you can see how you can configure layers to show and hide on based on the zoom level.